ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The columns of this registry are:

-* Name: This is a descriptive name that enables easier reference to the item.
+* Name: This field contains a descriptive name that enables easier reference to the item.
 The name MUST be unique.
 It is not used in the encoding.

-* CBOR Value: This is the value used as CBOR abbreviation of the item.
+* CBOR Value: This field contains the value used as CBOR abbreviation of the item.
 These values MUST be unique.
 The value can be a positive integer or a negative integer.
 Different ranges of values use different registration policies {{RFC8126}}.
 Integer values from -256 to 255 are designated as "Standards Action With Expert Review".
 Integer values from -65536 to -257 and from 256 to 65535 are designated as "Specification Required".
 Integer values greater than 65535 are designated as "Expert Review".
 Integer values less than -65536 are marked as "Private Use".

-* CBOR Type: This contains the CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.
+* CBOR Type: This field contains the CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.

-* Reference: This contains a pointer to the public specification for the item.
+* Reference: This field contains a pointer to the public specification for the item.

 This registry has been initially populated by the values in {{trl-registry-parameters}}.
 The "Reference" column for all of these entries refers to this document.